 Wireframe => Mockup => Prototype

 So what's the freakin' difference?
-While it's by no means the only procedure for designing a site or app, the traditional design process follows these three steps.
+While it's by no means the only procedure for designing a site or app, the traditional design process follows these three steps (skip all this with a website builder).

 It's a gross oversimplification, not taking into account the countless variables in between, but for our purpose of explaining the basics, it's a good foundation.
 In general, this correlates to the level of fidelity, which usually rises as you move forward.